hubzero/hubzero-cms/README.md

 Installation
 ============

-When downloaded as a ZIP file from http://hubzero.org/documentation/2.0.0/webdevs/components unzip and place the resulting directory into /app/components
+When downloaded as a ZIP file, unzip and place the resulting directory into public/app/components

 The final result should look like: